-In California, criminal threats of any nature, be they personal or terror-related, are charged in the same manner.
+Under California law, criminal threats of any nature, be they personal or terror-related, are charged in the same manner.
 That means whether you threaten to threaten to kill an ex or if you call in a bomb threat to an airport, you will still be charged with making a criminal threat.
-If you have been accused or making a criminal threat, you should immediately contact a skilled San Diego criminal attorney, even if you have not yet been formally charged with a crime yet.
+If you have been accused of making a criminal threat, you should immediately contact a skilled San Diego criminal threats attorney, even if you have not yet been formally charged with a crime yet.

-While most people consider terrorist threats to be much more serious than threats made against a particular individual who is known by the suspect, California law considers them to be the same thing and equally serious matters.
-It also does not matter if there is only one person being threatened or many, or if the charge is made in person, over the phone or via email, the charge is still the same.
-A criminal threat is defined as threatening to commit a crime which will result in death or great bodily injury with the intent it be taken as a threat, even if one has no intention of carrying it out, with the threat being unequivocal and immediate such that the victim has a sustained fear or his/her safety.
+While most people consider terrorist threats to be much more serious than threats made against a particular individual who is known by the suspect, under California Penal Code section 422 (PC), they are the same thing from a legal standpoint.
+It also does not matter if there is only one person being threatened or many.
+The threat can be made in person, over the phone or through an electronic communication such as an email or text message.
+To put it simply, a criminal threat is defined as threatening to commit a crime which will result in death or great bodily injury with the intent it be taken as a threat, even if the person making the threat has no intention to actually carry out the threat.
+The threat also needs to be something realistic and immediate so that the victim has a sustained fear or his/her safety.

-If you have any questions about terrorist threats or criminal threats, please call San Diego criminal defense lawyer Peter M. Liss to schedule a free initial consultation.
+If you have any questions about this serious offense, please call San Diego criminal threats defense attorney Peter M. Liss at (760) 643-4050 to schedule a free initial consultation.